josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## February 5, 2018D JMJ: First cut of port of EchoServer
+Lives in `robotutils/comm_helper`.
+No tests for it, and anyways, haven't ported `EchoClient` yet.
+The Java version blocked; the Python version is non-blocking - the caller must repeatedly call `periodic_work`.
+There are pros and cons to both approaches, but I feel that this non-blocking version is more straightforward because it doesn't require the client to create a new thread and interrupt it to end.
+Instead the client can run a loop (with potentially multiple echo clients and servers) and simply quit when it wants to as none of the methods are blocking.

 ## February 5, 2018C JMJ: Start of unit test for the UDP transport
 It's `test_comm_helper.py`.
 It creates a client and a server.
 The client sends a bunch of messages and the server verifies